 How to Take Advantage of a Stock Screener

-Penny stocks can have huge percent gains in a very brief timespan.
-That’s why I like to trade them.
-Why trade boring stocks where a $1 move is only 2% when you can trade a stock where $1 price difference is a 20%, 30% — even a 100% gain?
+I like penny stocks because they tend to make huge percent gains in very short periods.
+Why trade stocks where a $1 move is only 2% when you can trade one where a $1 price difference can mean a 20%, or even a 100%, gain?

-In this scenario, big percent gains happen when low-priced stocks skyrocket fast.
-Big dollar gains, on the other hand, happen more often with higher-priced stocks.
-(For our purposes I’m still talking about stocks under $10 per share.)
+You’ll see big dollar gains more often with higher-priced stocks.
+(For our purposes, I’m still talking about stocks under $10 per share.)

-Maybe a $3 stock has good earnings news, the sector is hot, and they announce a deal with a big company all at the same time.
-Suddenly that stock could shoot up to $10 or $15.
-That’s a big percent and big dollar gain at the same time.
+Maybe a $3 stock reports good earnings, is in a hot sector, and announces a deal with a big company all at the same time.
+The stock could shoot up to $10 or $15.
+That’s a big percent gain and big dollar gain at the same time.

 Using a Stock Screener to Analyze Volume and Volatility

-Pay attention!
-I’m going to tell you about the one stock screener to rule them all (any J.R.R.
-Tolkien fans out there?) in a moment.
-Whatever you use, make sure it’s easy to get volume and volatility numbers.
+Whichever screener you use, make sure it’s easy to get volume and volatility numbers.

 Technical and Fundamental Indicators

-As a penny stock trader, I’m not as interested in company fundamentals as someone who buys stocks to hold.
-I’m much more interested in technical analysis — especially to determine entry and exit points and to see patterns.
+As a penny stock trader, I’m not as interested in company fundamentals.
+I’m more focused on technical analysis — especially to determine entry and exit points and to see patterns.

-I want to know the basics.
-What does the company sell?
-Are there rumors about upcoming product releases?
-Have they signed a deal with a big billionaire investor, like a Mark Zuckerberg or a Peter Thiel?
+Still, I want to know the basics.
+What does the company do?
+Are there rumors of upcoming product releases?
+Have they signed a deal with a big investor?

-Remember, most of these companies are going to fail — you want to play their stock when it moves.
-But it’s a good idea to know what they do so you understand whether news is good or bad or indifferent.
-That’s not to say your expected price action will happen.
-It’s not an exact science.
+Remember, most of these companies will fail — you want to play a stock when it moves.
+But it’s a good idea to know something about the company.

 I use the stock screener to find stocks to watch.
-Before a trade, I get enough additional information as necessary to form a thesis about the stock.
-Once it’s in play, I look for confirmation of my thesis.
-If my thesis gets busted, I’m out.
-When in doubt, get out.
-Cut losses quickly!
+Before a trade, I get enough information to form a thesis about the stock.
+I use my Sykes Sliding Scale for every trade.
+You can learn how to use it in my “Trader Checklist Part Deux” DVD.

-Another thing I look for is low float stocks.
 What are low float stocks?
-They’re stocks with a low number of unrestricted shares available to trade.
-Strong catalysts in low float stocks can create big price swings as buyers and sellers compete for control of the market.
+They’re stocks with a small number of unrestricted shares available to trade.
+Strong catalysts in low float stocks can create big price swings as buyers and sellers compete for control.

-This comes down to the law of supply and demand.
-For example, say some crappy little software company announces a big deal with Apple.
-That news catalyst creates demand, which makes the price of the stock go up because there aren’t that many shares available.
+It’s supply and demand.
+Say some tiny software company announces a big deal with Apple.
+That news catalyst creates demand, which drives the stock higher because there aren’t many shares available.

-So you need to have a low float stock screener as part of your bag of tricks.
-Of course, ideally, you’ll have a screener that does all of this in one go.
-One stock screener to rule them all …
+So you need to have a low float stock screener.
+Ideally, you’ll have a screener that screens for everything in one go.
+Like StocksToTrade.

 Key Features From a Stock Screener Software

-Over the years I’ve tried almost every stock screener and trading platform out there.
-Here’s a list of key features you should look for in stock screener software.
+I’ve tried almost every stock screener and trading platform out there.
+Here’s a list of key features to look for in your penny stock screener.

 Winning Strategy Scan